 3. Wait ten seconds, then open any number of doors or windows.
-Move around to trigger motion detectors.
-The more the better.
+Move around to trigger the motion detectors.
+The more the better!
 If this sounds like you’re intentionally triggering an alarm, that’s because you are!
 But don’t worry; if you’ve notified us beforehand, your account will be on test and no dispatch request will be made.

-5. Call the office to check received signals.
+5. Call the office to check for received signals.
 If all signals are received, you’re all good!
 Otherwise, you may need to schedule a service.

 Remember, if you need help at any point, call the office.
 We will be happy to assist you!

 Fire alarms must be inspected by an AMTEC technician.
 Please contact the office to request an inspection.
 Afterward, you will be issued all required paperwork.

 Now that I have a security system, how do I get my insurance discount?

 While we cannot help you apply for your insurance discount, we will gladly provide you with a certificate proving you have installed a monitored security system.

 First, contact your insurance agent and find out exactly what documents are required, then forward the information to us.
 We typically issue all requested documents by the end of day so you can get your discount as soon as possible.

 Please note certificates expire after one year and we can only issue certificates for actively monitored accounts.

 We collect personal information for billing purposes and to form a contact list.
 A contact list is necessary so we know who to contact in response to an event to determine the final course of action ( including dispatch ).

 We necessarily share personal information with our central station and other related service providers ( like Honeywell / Resideo ) to enable requested services; in other words, without such information, these services will not work.
 We share only the minimum amount of personal information to the necessary parties required to enable these services.